GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   content("line.mid", "i", align: center, fill:white, frame:"rect", padding:0.1, stroke: none)
 }), numbering: none)

-In this diagram, the cyclic connection of indices creates a closed loop that represents the trace operation.
-Regardless of which matrix we designate as the "starting point," the topological structure remains invariant.
-This visual proof immediately reveals why the three expressions $tr(A B C)$, $tr(C A B)$, and $tr(B C A)$ are equivalent—they correspond to identical tensor network contractions.
-The diagrammatic approach thus provides a more intuitive understanding than algebraic manipulation alone.
+*Visual insight*: The tensor network reveals the essential structure—a closed loop where indices connect cyclically.
+The trace operation corresponds to this loop contraction, and the cyclic symmetry becomes visually obvious.

+*Key lesson*: Regardless of where we "cut" the loop to begin algebraic evaluation, the result remains identical.
+The three expressions $"tr"(A B C)$, $"tr"(C A B)$, and $"tr"(B C A)$ represent the same geometric object viewed from different starting points.
+This topological invariance provides deeper insight than purely algebraic derivations.
 ])

-== Einsum notation and computational complexity
+== Einsum Notation and Computational Complexity
-In computational implementations, tensor network topologies are commonly specified using `einsum` notation—a compact string representation that encodes the contraction structure.
-In this notation,
-- `->` separates the input and output tensors
-- `,` separates the indices of different input tensors
-- each char represents an index
+In computational practice, tensor network topologies are specified using _einsum notation_—a compact string representation that encodes contraction structure through a simple syntax.
+The notation employs `->` to separate input tensors (left) from output tensor (right), with `,` separating the index signatures of different input tensors.
+Each character represents a unique tensor index, where indices appearing only on the right become output dimensions, and indices not appearing on the right are summed over during contraction.

-For example, matrix multiplication $C = A B$ is represented as `ij,jk->ik`, where the two input matrices are represented by `ij` and `jk`, and the output matrix is represented by `ik`.
+Matrix multiplication $C = A B$ exemplifies this notation as `ij,jk->ik`, where the input tensors `ij` (matrix $A$) and `jk` (matrix $B$) share the contracted index `j` (which appears twice on the left but is absent on the right), producing the output tensor `ik` (matrix $C$).

 The following examples use the #link("https://github.com/under-Peter/OMEinsum.jl", "OMEinsum") package to demonstrate tensor network specification, contraction order optimization, and execution.
 Tensor network topologies can be defined using either the convenient `ein` string literal or the more flexible `EinCode` constructor for programmatic construction.